digidem/digital-democracy.org/_aboutus/supporters.md

 featured: large
 published: true
 ---
+Transformative change never comes from a single individual or organization.
-Digital Democracy accomplishes our mission thanks to the generous support of individual and institutional donors and high-impact partnerships with a range of partners, from local grassroots organizations to groundbreaking international organizations who share our commitment to empowering marginalized communities in their efforts to defend their human and environmental rights.
+Working off our core value of collaboration, Digital Democracy recognizes that we are part of a greater ecosystem of people and groups working for a more just and sustainable world.
+We accomplish our mission thanks to the generous support of individual and institutional donors and high-impact partnerships with a range of partners, from local grassroots organizations to international solidarity organizations who share our commitment to centering & amplifying marginalized communities working to defend their human and environmental rights.

 [Local Partners](#local-partners)